vlingo/xoom-platform/README.md

 # vlingo-platform
 Provides vlingo/platform central "build all" and other control.
+[Read about the vlingo/platform](https://forcomprehension.com/2017/12/23/vlingo-platform/) and about [its architecture](https://forcomprehension.com/2018/01/24/vlingo-platform-architecture-part1/).

 Use "mvn install" from here with the pom.xml and the entire platform to build.